sqrsy/rasa6-code/README.md

 	* Pot 2: The length of the rhythm necklace (1-8).
 	* Jack 2: The beats of the Euclidean rhythm.
 	* Jack 3: The rests of the Euclidean rhythm.

-* Poly Rhythm:
-	* Author: sqrsy
-	* Purpose: Generates polyrhythms by sub-dividing the clock signal.
-	* Jack 1: Clock in.
-	* Pot 1: The number of sub-divisions for Chan A (1-8).
-	* Pot 2: The number of sub-divisions for Chan B (1-8).
-	* Jack 2: Chan A out.
-	* Jack 3: Chan B out.

 * Rapid Trigger:
 	* Author: sqrsy